-15. Reporting and monitoring
+Reporting and monitoring

 - 15.1 The Policy is subject to annual review, interim updates and learning in line with best practice, as follows: - a) An annual assessment of effectiveness of the policy and procedures in resolving each case of abuse that has arisen during the year is conducted.
 This includes seeking feedback from staff, service users and other agencies as appropriate.
-The number and type of safeguarding concerns and actual cases, and seriousness rating is summarised. - b) An annual written report to the Operations Committee on the effectiveness of the Policy and Procedures including any proposals for revision, and an action plan; including assessment against Institute of Governance guidelines.
+The number and type of safeguarding concerns and actual cases, and seriousness rating is summarised. - b) An annual written report to the Customer and Home Committee on the effectiveness of the Policy and Procedures including any proposals for revision, and an action plan; including assessment against Institute of Governance guidelines. - 15.2 Serious incidents are reported via the CHS adverse incident forms, and these are shared with relevant overseeing bodies such as OFSTED, CQC, Cambridgeshire County Council.

-16. Equality and diversity implications
+Equality and diversity implications